eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

         data->addr_len = len;
 ```

 In the next step we will be creating a thread for handling the received request.
-We can use pthread_create() function for creating a new thread.
+We can use `pthread_create()` function for creating a new thread.

 ```C
 pthread_create(&thread_id, NULL, handle_client, (void*)data)
 ```

-pthread_create() function takes four arguments as follows.
+`pthread_create()` function takes four arguments as follows.

 - **thread:** pointer to an unsigned integer value that returns the thread id of the thread created.
 - **attr:** pointer to a structure that is used to define thread attributes like detached state, scheduling policy, stack address, etc. Set to NULL for default thread attributes.
 - **handle_client:** pointer to a subroutine that is executed by the thread.
-The return type and parameter type of the subroutine must be of type void *.
-The function has a single attribute but if multiple values need to be passed to the function, a struct must be used.
+The return type and parameter type of the subroutine must be of type `void *`.
+The function has a single attribute but if multiple values need to be passed to the function, a structure must be used.
 - **data:** pointer to void that contains the arguments to the function defined in the earlier argument.

 The thread created above will execute the handle_client function in which we are reversing the string and sending it back to the client.
-In this function we are passing an argument of type void*, which will be further typecasted to client_data_t* .
+In this function we are passing an argument of type `void *`, which will be further typecasted to `client_data_t*`.

-Now we can see the handle_client function.
+Now we can see the `handle_client` function.

 ```C
 void* handle_client(void* arg) {